October 29, 2024

 After identifying the form of annotation a business needs, it can strategically source a team to handle data labeling.
 Enterprises have three central options to choose from:

-• Internal Teams—Businesses can form internal data scientist teams, enabling rapid data annotation.
-However, an internal team may lack the necessary skills to effectively annotate data for AI purposes.
+• Internal Teams - Businesses can form internal AI data annotation teams, enabling rapid data annotation.
+However, an internal team may lack the necessary skills to annotate data for AI purposes effectively.
 Only enterprises with an extensive data science division that can invest in upskilling can use internal teams.

-• Managed Service Providers (MSPs)—MSPs offer pre-built data annotation teams with expertise in specific domains.
+• Managed Service Providers (MSPs) - MSPs offer pre-built data annotation teams with expertise in specific domains.
 Teams may have previous experience with medical imagery, satellite imagery, or another form of data relevant to AI model training.
-SuperAnnotate, a widely used annotation platform, has over 400 highly trained annotators with professional backgrounds in everything from medicine to law.
+SuperAnnotate, a widely used annotation platform, has over 400 highly trained AI data annotation professionals with backgrounds in everything from medicine to law.

 • Crowdsourcing Platforms - Finally, businesses can turn to crowdsourced data labeling via online marketplaces.
 For example, Amazon Mechanical Turk (MTurk) is a distributed workforce that manages data validation and annotation.
 This choice enhances efficiency but may lack the specialist knowledge that an MSP may offer.